 I haven’t exactly ignored the need to develop a fuller life.
-After all, I have an entire category of the blog dedicated to that topic and have written quite a few posts on full life subjects.
+I have written quite a few posts on full life subjects (many of which have been moved to the new blog I started in 2018, Full Life Reflections).
 I have pondered what a full life is, whether my boredom was with my wardrobe or my life, how lonely I am, the things shopping won’t fix, information overload, worrying about what other people think, my lack of balance, and my low self-esteem.
 I even created what I termed the “2014 Full Life Project.”

 Yet, even with all of this attention on the issue of a fuller life, I still feel like my life is much more lonely and empty than I want it to be.
 I’m still vulnerable to turning toward my maladaptive shopping behavior as a coping mechanism during tough times.
 I still spend the bulk of my time alone and feel that I lack close relationships in my life.
 I still feel completely unclear about my future or even what I want it to look like.
 It’s time to turn the flashlight away from my wardrobe and toward my inner being.
 Selecting “balance” as my theme for 2016, increasing my awareness of my balance challenges, and making some concrete commitments to turn things around is a good start, but I need to delve even deeper.